teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-sort-3/

-  :uk:
+  :uk:  In this challenge, we practice using the sort command to sort input in text or TSV formats.

+  You are given a text file where each line contains a number.
+The numbers may be either an integer or have decimal places.
+There will be no extra characters other than the number or the newline at the end of each line.
+Sort the lines in ascending order - so that the first line holds the numerically smallest number, and the last line holds the numerically largest number.

   :georgia: